vectorgrp/sil-kit/docs/api/rpc.rst

 * If labels are specified on a RpcClients, all of the labels must be found on a RpcServer.
 * An empty value string on a RpcClients's label is a wildcard.

-!!!
 Server Discovery
 ~~~~~~~~~~~~~~~~

 The simulation can be queried about available RpcServers with |DiscoverRpcServers|.
 The method takes filter arguments
 for rpcChannel, RpcExchangeFormat and labels.
 To obtain the results of the query, a handler is given to the method
 which carries a vector of RpcDiscoveryResult providing the properties of each discovered RpcServer.

-!!!
 Usage
 ~~~~~

 The RpcClient and RpcServer interfaces are instantiated from an |IParticipant| interface by calling
 |CreateRpcClient| and |CreateRpcServer|, respectively.
 The controller name corresponds to the function name and
 is used in the configuration and instantiation of the interfaces.

-The RpcClient can detach a call using the |Call| method providing argument data as a vector of bytes.
-The method is non-blocking and returns a call handle which can be used later for identification.
+The RpcClient can trigger a call using the |Call| method providing argument data as a vector of bytes.
+The method is non-blocking and returns a call handle which can be used later for identification of the call.
 The call arrives at the RpcServer and is delivered via a callback, which has to be specified on creation of the RpcServer and can be overwritten using the |SetRpcHandler| method.
 There, the argument data and call handle arrive and can be processed.
 The RpcServer can submit the answer to the call at a later point in time with the call handle obtained in the